ManuMi68/MuLaNa2/README.md

 Adapted functions include the suffix "_vMM"

 Authors.
-Manuel-Miguel Ramos-Álvarez (mramos@ujaen.es) - collaborator, Muzzio Lab -.
+Manuel-Miguel Ramos-Álvarez (mramos@ujaen.es) - collaborator, Isabel Muzzio Lab -.
 See also the list of contributors who participated in this project.

 License.